rwbl/make-smartphone-holder-desk/README.md

-# make-project-smartphone-holder-desk
+# make-smartphone-holder-desk
-A fun creativity project building various Smartphone Holders to be placed on a desk.
+A fun creativity make project building various Smartphone Holders to be placed on a desk.
 Rather handy when developing apps or monitoring homme automation or watching newsfeeds and the likes.

 ## Solutions